splunk/splunk-connect-for-snmp/docs/configuration/snmp-data-format.md

 # SNMP Data Format

 SC4SNMP classifies SNMP data elements as metrics or textual fields.
-We assume that the metric types are the indicators worth monitoring, that changes dynamically, and textual fields are the context helpful to understand what an SNMP object really means.
+Metric types are usually the indicators worth monitoring, which change dynamically, while textual fields are helpful context to understand what an SNMP object means.

-SC4SNMP classify the data element as a metric when its type is one of:
+SC4SNMP classifies the data element as a metric when its type is one of the following:

 - `Unsigned`
 - `Counter`